MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

       - IE, Mozilla, Firefox browsers might have performance issues
       - the web page pagination could be impacted when opened on mobile devices
       - stress conditions might impact the web application
       - new browser might not be supported
+      - dependence on revision and update of products
+      - delivery problems

 **1.1.6 Evaluating entry criteria**